The Card Grid Problem: Why 3 Identical Cards Kill Your Conversion

 .feature:nth-child(2) { margin-left: 20%; max-width: 55%; }

-.feature:nth-child(3) { margin-left: 5%; max-width: 70%; }Each feature occupies a different horizontal position and width.
-The layout feels dynamic and intentional.
-It is visually interesting without adding any extra visual elements.
+.feature:nth-child(3) { margin-left: 5%; max-width: 70%; }Each feature lands at a different horizontal offset and width.
+The section feels intentional and alive without a single extra element, just three different numbers.

 Measuring the Difference

-We tested two versions of the same landing page.
+We A/B-tested one landing page.
 Version A used the standard three-card grid.
-Version B used an asymmetric grid with a definition list for secondary features.
+Version B used the asymmetric grid above, with a for the two secondary features.
+Identical copy, identical colors, identical type.
+The feature-section layout was the only variable.

-Version B had a 23% higher scroll depth through the features section and an 11% higher click-through rate on the CTA below it.
-Users were more likely to read the features and more likely to take action afterward.
+Over roughly 6,200 sessions, Version B saw 23% higher scroll depth through the features and an 11% higher click-through on the CTA below it.
+Users read more of the features and acted on them more often.

 How to Fix It With Sailop